National Anton Resource for Biomolecular Simulation

 Logo consisting of Anton name

-Anton 2, the second-generation Anton supercomputer, is a 128 node system, made available without cost by DESRES for non-commercial research use by US universities and other not-for-profit institutions, and is hosted by PSC with support from the NIH National Institute of General Medical Sciences.
-It replaced the original Anton system in the Fall of 2016.
+Anton at PSC is made available without cost by DESRES for non-commercial research use by US universities and other not-for-profit institutions, and is hosted by PSC with operational support from the NIH National Institute of General Medical Sciences.

 Introductory workshop

-A workshop covering all aspects of running MD simulations on Anton is presented each fall.
+A workshop covering all aspects of running MD simulations on Anton is presented each year.
 It is offered by invitation only to the most recent allocations awardees.

 Anton Simulations Reveal How Alzheimer’s Fibril Growth May Accelerate